 The projects for the next five years include annual programs, one-time multi-year projects, carryover projects, and new projects.
-Annual programs are programs that the City has typically funded on an annual basis, such as the Road, Sewer, and Water Rehabilitation Program and the Sidewalk Replacement Program.
-One-time multi-year projects are projects or programs that cover a shorter time (typically less than 5 years) and will not continue on an annual basis, such as the Downtown Streetscape
+Annual programs are typically funded on an annual basis, such as the Road, Sewer, and Water Rehabilitation Program and the Sidewalk Replacement Program.
+One-time multi-year projects are projects or programs that cover a shorter time (typically less than five years) and will not continue on an annual basis, such as the Downtown Streetscape Plan.
+Carryover projects are projects previously identified but were not completed in a previous fiscal year due to a lack of available funding, construction delays, or other scheduling issues.